Victoria County, New Brunswick: Major highways

+Railways

+The county is crossed by the Canadian National Railway’s mainline Napadogan Subdivision carrying freight and includes the Little Salmon River Trestle, the second largest railway bridge in Canada.

 Protected areas and attractions

 Notable people

 Although not everyone in this list was born in Victoria County, they all live or have lived in Victoria County and have had significant connections to the communities.